hanjinliu/macro-kit/README.md

 `macro-kit` is a package for efficient macro recording and metaprogramming in Python using abstract syntax tree (AST).

 The design of AST in this package is strongly inspired by [Julia metaprogramming](https://docs.julialang.org/en/v1/manual/metaprogramming/).
-Similar methods are also implemented in builtin `ast` module but `macro-kit` is more focused on the macro generation and customization.
+Similar methods are also implemented in builtin `ast` module but `macro-kit` (Julia-style metaprogramming) is more convenient in code operation and also focused on the macro generation and customization.

 ## Installation